NehalNetha/Mental-Health_Analysis/README.md

 #### Section 2 ####

-1. Relation Between Age and Depression - Here we can see that there are more young students who suffer from depression, most likely case why this is because, probably young students have distorted view of depression, diagnosing themsevles as being depressed even though they may be lonely, sad or even having a couple of bad days
+1. Relation Between Age and Depression - Here we can see that there are more young students who suffer from depression, most likely case why this is because, probably young students have distorted view of depression, diagnosing themselves as being depressed even though they may be lonely, sad or even having a couple of bad days

 ![relation_age_depress](https://github.com/NehalNetha/Mental-Health_Analysis/assets/84872197/65bc0e3b-572f-4372-8928-e1abc486a930)